 Macromolecular Science and Engineering is an interdisciplinary program that provides the academic and research basis for studies in the science and technology of synthetic and natural macromolecules.
 Such large molecules exhibit unusual and specific properties as compared to small molecules and a large field has developed in unraveling the scientific foundations of this behavior, both in the synthetic and the biological areas.

-The faculty members are drawn from the Colleges of Engineering, Literature Science and the Arts, the Dental School and the Medical School.
-The Macro Program is an interdisciplinary endeavor, permitting students to acquire a broad understanding of macromolecular science.
-The faculty believe the approach taken permits the students to eventually make a more significant contribution to macromolecular science.
+The faculty members are drawn from the College of Engineering, College of Literature, Science, and the Arts, the Dental School, and the Medical School.
+The Macro program is an interdisciplinary endeavor, permitting students to acquire a broad understanding of macromolecular science.
+The faculty believes the approach taken permits the students to eventually make a more significant contribution to macromolecular science.
 It also allows the students to develop the self-confidence needed to adapt to the changes inherent in modern research and development.
-The specific Program requirements include completing most of the course requirements prescribed in each option by the end of the second year, passing a two part comprehensive written examination, selection of a research area and a Research Supervisor and Dissertation Committee.

 There are also some general Ph.D. degree requirements set by the Rackham Graduate School.

-Professor of Materials Science & Engineering, Chemical Engineering, Biomedical Engineering, Chemistry
+Professor of Macromolecular Science & Engineering, Materials Science & Engineering, Chemical Engineering, Biomedical Engineering, and Chemistry